mlpc-ucsd/TESTR/README.md

 <img src="figures/arch.svg" />

 ## Getting Started
-We use thw following environment in our experiments.
+We use the following environment in our experiments.
 It's recommended to install the dependencies via Anaconda

 + CUDA 11.3
 + Python 3.8